dspace-group/simphera-reference-architecture-aws/README.md

 Helm charts needed for deployment of dSPACE products are not contained in this repository.

-You can use the reference architecture as a starting point for your installation of dSPACE Cloud Products to at AWS.
+You can use the reference architecture as a starting point for your installation of dSPACE Cloud Products to AWS.
 You can use the reference architecture as it is and only have to configure few individual values.
 If you have special requirements feel free to adapt the architecture to your needs.
 For example, the reference architecture does not contain any kind of VPN connection to a private, on-premise network because this is highly user specific.
 But the reference architecture is configured in such a way that the ingress points are available in the public internet.

 Using the reference architecture you can deploy a single or even multiple instances of SIMPHERA/IVS, e.g. one for _production_ and one for _testing_.